cutbox/CutBox/README.md

 This is so **CutBox.app** can paste.

+Assuming you are able to build, run, and use the new CutBox.app, you can use `make install` to generate a complete new build and install it, as you would with the multi step process above.
+Note that `make install` will also run lints, checks and tests.

 # Troubleshooting

 [Visit Gitter chat here, if you have problems getting up and running](https://gitter.im/CutBox/Lobby)